-At Money to the Masses we provide you with information so that you can understand the options available to you but there is a great deal of benefit to speaking to an expert.
+At Money to the Masses we provide you with information so that you can understand the options available to you but there is a great deal of value in speaking to an expert.
 Construction workers can end up paying more than they need to or even get declined for life and illness insurances.
-Search engines don't select on the basis of your occupation and you can end up going through lengthy application processes before you realise the real price or worst still, get a letter to say you've been declined.
+Search engines don't select on the basis of your occupation and you can end up going through lengthy application processes before you realise the real price or worse still, get a letter to say you've been declined.

-To avoid wasting your time and access the best life insurance and illness insurance policies for you, complete this form* and a specialist life insurance adviser will call you to discuss your needs.
+To avoid wasting your time and access the best construction worker life insurance and illness insurance plans for you, complete this form* and a specialist life insurance adviser will call you to discuss your needs.
 You don't have to take the advice you're given and it is free of charge.
 If you do end up arranging your insurance, you'll get up to £100 cashback.

 Other insurances to consider